-Merit Badges: Emergency Preparedness, Search and Rescue
+Merit Badges: Emergency Preparedness, Search and Rescue, Signs, Signals and Codes

 Barstow Power Squadron

 For Scouts that are ready to ride on Lake Murray the Power Squadron will give them a challenge.
 They will learn how to safely drive and control a motorboat.
-Scouts will also get in the water and try their best at getting up on water skis or a wakeboard to earn the Water Sports merit badge.
+Scouts will also get in the water and try their best at getting up on water skis or wakeboard to earn the Water Sports merit badge.

 Merit Badges: Motorboating, Water Sports

 This program is for Scouts that need to take two core merit badges that are among the most popular of all.
 Game Design fits in well for younger Scouts as it allows them to be creative and have fun.
 Scouts will rotate from being in the water to on shore learning vital first aid skills and designing and playing games.
 Scouts will learn a wide range of techniques including what to do in case of minor injuries including those associated with swimming, fractures, and how to transport a victim.
 In the water Scouts will learn how to perform a rescue using reaching and throwing.

 Pathfinders is a special program for new Scouts—those coming to a Boy Scout resident camp for the first time and working on their Tenderfoot through Second Class rank requirements.
 The program is designed as a hands-on experience for the Scouts so that they can master outdoor skills.
 The Pathfinders program is fun, with lots of exciting activities with hands on training and the opportunity to advance in rank.